 Santa’s responsibilities include talking with children about their Christmas wishes and answering their sometimes-tricky questions.

 Compared to other character actors, Santa Claus gets paid pretty well.
 A mall Santa can make $15 to $20 an hour, Monster reported.
 However, the shifts can be long.
 Because malls don’t want children to see Santa switching shifts, the same Santa usually works the entire day.
-Depending on the employer’s hours, shifts can range from six to 12 hours, especially for Santas who start work earlier in the day.
+Depending on the employer’s hours, shifts can range from six to 12 hours.

 Santa Claus Perks and Negatives